bigtreetech/docs/docs/index.md

 ## Here’s BIGTREETECH!
 For Makers, by makers!

-!!! tip "Wiki Migration Announcement"
+!!! tip "NEO Wiki Migration Announcement"
-    The wiki address has been migrated from `bttwiki.com` to `global.bttwiki.com`.
-All requests to `bttwiki.com` will be redirected to `global.bttwiki.com`.
+    The BTT Wiki is gradually migrating to **[neo.bttwiki.com](https://neo.bttwiki.com)**.

+    Documentation for **new products** will be published exclusively on `neo.bttwiki.com`, while documentation for **existing products** will remain on the current Wiki and be migrated gradually over time.

+    During the transition, both Wikis will remain available to ensure uninterrupted access to all documentation.

 <p>We appreciate all of your support to BIGTREETECH!
 To offer an excellent experience<br> of creation to every makers,We’re devoted to design and produce high-quality <br>and durable accessories!</p>